 First, we root the tree arbitrarily.
-After this, we use dynamic programming to calculate for each node x the length of the longest path that begins at some leaf, ascends to x and then descends to another leaf.
-The length of the longest such path equals the diameter of the tree.
+After this, we use dynamic programming to calculate for each node x the maximum length of a path that begins at some leaf, ascends to x and then descends to another leaf.
+The maximum length of such a path equals the diameter of the tree.

-In the example graph, the longest path begins at node 7, ascends to node 1, and then descends to node 6:
+In the example graph, a longest path begins at node 7, ascends to node 1, and then descends to node 6:

-The algorithm first calculates for each node x the length of the longest path from x to a leaf.
-For example, in the above tree, the longest path from node 1 to a leaf has length 2 (the path can be $1 \rightarrow 4 \rightarrow 3$ , $1 \rightarrow 4 \rightarrow 7$ or $1 \rightarrow 2 \rightarrow 6$ ).
-After this, the algorithm calculates for each node x the length of the longest path where x is the highest point of the path.
-The longest such path can be found by choosing two children with longest paths to leaves.
-For example, in the above graph, nodes 2 and 4 yield the longest path for node 1.
+The algorithm first calculates for each node x the maximum length of a path from x to a leaf.
+For example, in the above tree, a longest path from node 1 to a leaf has length 2 (the path can be $1 \rightarrow 4 \rightarrow 3$ , $1 \rightarrow 4 \rightarrow 7$ or $1 \rightarrow 2 \rightarrow 6$ ).
+After this, the algorithm calculates for each node x the maximum length of a path where x is the highest point of the path.
+Such a path can be found by choosing two children with longest paths to leaves.
+For example, in the above graph, nodes 2 and 4 yield a longest path for node 1.